sachinhub/amplifier-lights/DEPLOYMENT.md

 ### 6. Deploy
 1. Click "Create Web Service"
 2. Render will automatically build and deploy your application
+3. **Build Process**:
+   - Installs all dependencies (including build tools)
+   - Creates the application container
+   - Runs database migrations on startup
-3. Monitor the build logs for any issues
+4. Monitor the build logs for any issues

 ## Manual Deployment (Alternative)